Threskiornithidae: Distribution and ecology

-They are distributed almost worldwide, being found near almost any area of standing or slow-flowing fresh or brackish water.
-Ibises are also found in drier areas, including landfills.
+They are distributed in tropical and warm temperate regions almost worldwide, being found near almost any area of standing or slow-flowing fresh or brackish water away from cool temperate and arctic zones.
+Ibises are also found in drier areas, including using human detritus in landfills by some species, and semi-desert fields by the northern bald ibis.
+The northernmost occurrence is Eurasian spoonbill, breeding north to 57°N in northern Denmark, and the southernmost is black-faced ibis, south to 55°S in Tierra del Fuego.

 The Llanos are notable in that these wetland plains support seven species of ibis in the one region.

-All ibises are diurnal; spending the day feeding on a wide range of invertebrates and small vertebrates: ibises by probing in soft earth or mud, spoonbills by swinging the bill from side to side in shallow water.
-At night, they roost in trees near water.
+Ibises and spoonbills feed on a wide range of invertebrates and small vertebrates; ibises by probing in soft earth or mud, spoonbills by swinging the bill from side to side in shallow water.
+They roost in trees near water, or standing in shallow water.
 They are gregarious, feeding, roosting, and flying together, often in formation.

-Nesting is colonial in ibises, more often in small groups or singly in spoonbills, nearly always in trees overhanging water, but sometimes on islands or small islands in swamps.
+Nesting is colonial in large or small groups or occasionally singly, nearly always in trees overhanging water, but sometimes on islands or small islands in swamps.
 Generally, the female builds a large structure out of reeds and sticks brought by the male.
-Typical clutch size is two to five; hatching is asynchronic.
+The typical clutch size is two to five; hatching is asynchronic.
 Both sexes incubate in shifts, and after hatching feed the young by partial regurgitation.
 Two or three weeks after hatching, the young no longer need to be brooded continuously and may leave the nest, often forming creches but returning to be fed by the parents.